stillwwater/twoecs/docs/benchmarks.md

 ### `view<Components...>()` (No Cache)

 Viewing (matching) `n` entities with 1, 2, or 4 components.
 Here we assume no cache with the requested components exists.
 This case is only likely to occur in the first frame after the world is created.
-This is a worst case for the `view` operation, even operations that invalidate the cache (like `remove_component(entity)` are unlikely to cause a cache to be rebuilt entirely.
+This is a worst case for the `view` operation, even operations that invalidate the cache (like `remove(entity)` are unlikely to cause a cache to be rebuilt entirely.

 Note that we are using milliseconds here instead of nanoseconds.